 - (not shown: Android device with app)

-Due to the similarity in EEG signals of NREM1 and REM, it’s relatively common that at the start of a sleep there is some mislabeled REM.
-If you look at the hypnogram, this looks like this:
+Due to the similarity in EEG signals of NREM1 and REM, it is relatively common that at the start of a sleep block, there is some mislabeled REM sleep.
+If you look at the hypnogram, it looks like this:

-The original recommendation of Zeo to replace the headband every few months has gotten difficult and expensive, due to the limited availability of replacements.
-However, there’s some things you can do to improve the lifespan:
+The original recommendation of Zeo to replace the headband every few months has gotten difficult and expensive, due to the limited replacement availability.
+However, there are certain things that you can improve the lifespan:

 - Occasionally clean the sensor pad with alcohol